 1. Introduction

-Leprosy, also known as Hansen’s disease, is a chronic granulomatous infection considered a public health problem in distinct regions of the world, mainly where low levels of social and economic conditions exist, such as India and Brazil [1,2].
-The causative agent is Mycobacterium leprae, and the transmission occurs via the upper respiratory airway through prolonged contact with untreated patients [3].
-Early detection of disease is important to stop the transmission of M. leprae, as well as to prevent the occurrence of physical disability [4].
-However, leprosy diagnosis continues to be based on clinical manifestations, which require clinicians with specific expertise to ascertain the differential diagnosis from a variety of highly related diseases that share similar clinical manifestations with leprosy [5,6].
+Leprosy, also known as Hansen’s disease, is a chronic granulomatous infection and still a public health problem in many countries where low socio-economic conditions prevail, including parts of India and Brazil [1,2].
+The causative agent is Mycobacterium leprae, an acid-fast, Gram-positive bacillus that exists as an obligate intracellular parasite, and transmission from untreated carriers to naïve individuals occurs from the upper respiratory airway through prolonged contact [3].
+Early detection of Hansen’s disease is important to stop bacterial transmission and to prevent physical disfiguration and disability [4].
+Diagnosis of leprosy continues to be based on clinical manifestations, and this requires clinicians with specific expertise to provide a differential diagnosis from a variety of diseases that present similar skin and tissue disfigurements [5,6].

 Clinically, patients with up to five skin lesions are classified as paucibacillary (PB), while those with six or more lesions are categorized as multibacillary (MB).
-To aid in the clinical diagnosis and classification of the disease, slit-skin smears and histopathological assays are also performed.
-Nevertheless, the slit skin smear presents high specificity but low sensitivity, with a positive result classifying the patient as MB, regardless of the number of skin lesions.
+Slit-skin smears and histopathological assays are done to aid clinical diagnosis and classification of the disease.
+However,the slit skin smear test has high specificity but low sensitivity, with a positive result classifying the patient as MB, regardless of the number of skin lesions.
 Early clinical stages of leprosy and milder forms of the disease (PB leprosy) are smear-negative and diagnostically the most challenging forms [6-8].

-In this context, an early and precise tool for the diagnosis of leprosy will be essential in order to interrupt the subclinical infection and disease transmission chain, as well as to prevent the development of disability in the patients [9].
-Laboratory tests have been developed to diagnose leprosy, which have been based on techniques, such as Polymerase Chain Reaction (PCR), Enzyme-Linked Immunosorbent Assay (ELISA), and Rapid-Diagnostic Tests.
-Unfortunately, ELISA and lateral flow assays are associated with low sensitivity for PB leprosy [10,11].
-Although PCR assays are associated with higher diagnostic accuracy, they lack standardization, are not commercially available, require technical and laboratory expertise, are expensive, and would be difficult to perform in most primary healthcare settings.
-In addition, studies showing a higher PCR accuracy used slit-skin smears or biopsy specimens, rather than less invasive samplings, such as blood and urine, for which the sensitivity of PCR is low [8,12,13].
+In this context, an early and precise tool for diagnosing leprosy will be essential to interrupt the subclinical infection and disease transmission chain, and to prevent disfigurement and disability developing in patients [9].
+Laboratory tests to diagnose leprosy include Polymerase Chain Reaction (PCR), Enzyme-Linked Immunosorbent Assay (ELISA) and Rapid-Diagnostic Tests (RDTs).
+Unfortunately, ELISA and RDT lateral flow tests are associated with low sensitivity for PB leprosy [10,11].
+Although PCR assays are associated with higher diagnostic accuracy, they come with several caveats, including the lack of standardization and no commercial product(s), and they require significant technical and laboratory expertise, they are expensive, and they would be difficult to perform in most primary healthcare settings in low-middle income countries (LMICs).
+In addition, studies showing a higher PCR accuracy used slit-skin smears or biopsy specimens, rather than less invasive samplings such as blood and urine, for which PCR sensitivity is low [8,12,13].
 Serological tests could help in diagnosing leprosy, and intensive efforts have been made to identify M. leprae antigenic proteins [14].
-With the recent sequencing of the M. leprae genome, distinct proteins have been evaluated with such diagnostic purposes [15,16].
-The phenolic glycolipid I (PGL-I) was identified and has been evaluated in the diagnostic context [17-19], as well as in other glycoproteins and recombinant proteins, such as LID-1, LID-ND-O, antigen 85B, among others [20-22].
-Progress has been made in the diagnosis of leprosy, although most antigen reactivity poses challenges primarily in the identification of PB cases or in differentiating patients from contacts.
-Those who have close interactions with leprosy patients are more susceptible to illness because they are exposed to more bacteria than the general population [23,24].
-Early disease detection is important to both prevent physical disability and to halt the spread of M. leprae [25]; however, several problems remain to be solved according described before [5,6].
+With the recent sequencing of the M. leprae genome, several distinct proteins have been evaluated for diagnostic purposes [15,16], including the phenolic glycolipid I (PGL-I) [17-19] and other glycoproteins and recombinant proteins, such as LID-1, LID-ND-O, and antigen 85B, amongst others [20-22].
+Despite some progress, most antigen reactivity poses challenges primarily in the identification of PB cases or in differentiating patients from contacts.
+Those who have close interactions with leprosy patients are more susceptible to illness because they are exposed to more bacteria than the general population [23,24]..